HclX/WyzeHacks/README.md

 3. The installation doesn't work for me, anyway to debug?
 On SD card there should be a file named "install.log" containing the actual error message if anything failed during the install.

+4. How can I modify the configurations after installation?
+The config file is stored at `/params/wyzehacks.cfg`.
+You can telnet into the device and modify it with `vi`.
+You will need to reboot the device (by running `reboot` command over telnet) to make the changes effective.

+5. Are there ways to access the console logs other than over serial connection?
+By default all the console outputs are over serial connection.
+With wyze hacks installed, it redirect all the logs to file `/tmp/boot.log`.
+So you can telnet into the device and check this file for console logs.
+Even better, if you enable the "log syncing" function in configuration files, the log file will be synchronized to your NFS share at almost real time (~5 seconds delay).